starfishmod/MIDI-Implementations-Schema/schema.md

 Used to send changes on a specific channel.
 Examples include pan, volume.

 ##### <a name="nrpn"></a>NRPN
-Non-Registered Paramter Number.
+Non-Registered Parameter Number.
 More often than not manufactuers use [NRPN](https://en.wikipedia.org/wiki/NRPN) to send data to and from synthesizers.
 NRPN usually require between 3 and 4  -  3 byte MIDI messages.

 ##### <a name="deviceEnquiry"></a>Device Enquiry
 A standard Sysex message that may return information about the device.